satansdeer/satansdeer.github.com/content/legacy-posts/pure-functions-and-side-effects/index.md

 **Pure functions** are easier to test.
 Since there are no side effects and the output depends only on the input, your test cases are straightforward.

-**Pure functions** are very composable.
-In functional programming it is very common to compose small pure functions into more complex ones.
+**Pure functions** are composable.
+In functional programming it is easy to compose small pure functions into more complex ones.

 ```js
 const add = (a, b) => a + b;